-Registration for the 2017 APhA Institute on Alcoholism and Drug Dependencies will remain open on January 20 - April 14, 2017 until all available seating is full.
+Registration for the 2018 APhA Institute on Alcoholism and Drug Dependencies will be open from January 12 - March 2, 2018 until all available seating is full.
 All student pharmacists must be pre-registered through their school or college of pharmacy in order to attend the APhA Institute.
 Please see the Student Pharmacist Registration Process below for a detailed listing of dates and information related to student pharmacist registration.

 |Registration Categories||Registration Rate|

 |APhA Member (New Practitioner - Years 1-5 After Graduation)||$ 400.00|

 |Non-Member (New Practitioner - Years 1-5 After Graduation)||$ 559.00|